pers2022/cnp/README.md

 Think about what implications there are.

 Not only am I, a nobody, under an absurdly extreme surveillance.
 An absurd number of them stalk, harass and smear me everywhere.
-I do not doubt that they have a number of narratives.
+I do not doubt that they have their narratives to tell.
 I do not doubt they can paint me in bad colours.
-I do not doubt they ruin my life.
+I do not doubt they can ruin my life.
 They already did.
 Even my health is already ruined.\
 Remember that it's not just about me.
 It's their behaviours and mentalities that you should think about.

 ---